 The Magnuson-Moss Warranty Act (MMWA) of 1975 protects consumers from deceptive advertising by clarifying warranties and forcing warrantors to uphold them.
-With this act as its foundation, breach of warranty law (or “lemon law”) allows consumers to file lawsuits against manufacturers or merchants for products that fail to live up to their warranty.
+With this act as its foundation, breach of warranty law—or “lemon law”—allows consumers to file lawsuits against manufacturers or merchants for products that fail to live up to their warranties.

 These lawsuits are usually filed in state or federal court, and they allow consumers to recover damages for defective or irreparable items.
 Importantly, under the MMWA a prevailing plaintiff may recover legal fees, which means a person can pursue a breach of warranty lawsuit at no cost to them.

 The MMWA covers goods and products, not services.
-The most common items at the center of lemon law cases are cars, RVs, boats, and mobile homes.
-However, the statute applies to almost any consumer product that comes with a warranty and costs more than $10.00.
-Thus, household items like electronics, appliances, HVAC units, and exercise equipment also qualify.
+While the most common items at the center of lemon law cases are vehicles, the statute applies to almost any consumer product that comes with a warranty and costs more than $10.00.
+Therefore household items like electronics, appliances, HVAC units, and exercise equipment also qualify.

-Most lemon law lawsuits involve some combination of the following:
+Most lemon lawsuits involve some combination of the following:

 - A refusal of warranty service